Read about how to maintain your tyres and keep safe, save money and stay legal. We cover tyre inflation, tyre tread depth and legal limits.

 - Finally, your tyres will just last longer if you make sure they’re inflated to the correct pressure.

-The final thing you absolutely must do is check that your vehicle has the right pressure in its tyres.
+The final thing you absolutely must do is to check that your vehicle has the right pressure in its tyres.
 Too much, and you run the risk of overinflation (could mean your tyres wear out much faster); too little and, well, you know the score.

 Never tyre of learning